Display Patient Information Leaflets

 • They include Docusate Sodium (Brand name DulcoEase)

-What we recommend whilst on the LRD.
+What we recommend whilst on the LRD and Post-Surgery

 • Docusate Sodium: starting with 1 tablet twice a day.
-If this does not help we may advise you to increase your dose up to a maximum of 5 a day.
+If this does not help, we may advise you to increase your dose up to a maximum of 5 a day.

 • Macrogol: starting with 1 sachet twice a day, this can be increased with specialist advice from the team.
+Initially post-surgery depending on tolerance, you may need to take ½ sachet four times a day.

 If you have not had a bowel movement 2-3 days before surgery, we would recommend that you take the Bisacodyl: 1-2 tablets at night before you go to sleep.